Gnetum gnemon: Tree

 It is a small to medium-size tree (unlike most other Gnetum species, which are lianas), growing to 15–22 metres tall and with a trunk diameter of up to 40 cm (16 in).
 In addition to the tree form, there are also varieties that includes shrub forms (brunonianum, griffithii, and tenerum).
 The leaves are evergreen, opposite, 8–20 cm long and 3–10 cm broad, entire, emerging bronze-coloured, maturing glossy dark green.

 The tree does not flower but still grow male and female sporing organs from single long stems 3–6 centimetres long.
 Male strobili are small and arranged in long stalks which are often mistaken for flowers, melinjo fruit instead are produced from fertilizing the female strobili.

 Fruit

-Cross section of a melinjo strobile with endosperm inside.
+Cross section of a melinjo seed with endosperm inside.

-The oval fruit (technically a strobilus) measures 1–3.5 cm long, it consists of a thin velvety integument and a large nut-like endosperm 2–4 cm long inside.
-Fleshy strobili weigh about 5.5 g, the endosperm alone 3.8 g.
+The oval fruit (technically a seed) measures 1–3.5 cm long, it consists of a thin velvety integument and a large nut-like endosperm 2–4 cm long inside.
+Fleshy seeds weigh about 5.5 g, the endosperm alone 3.8 g.
 It changes colour from yellow to orange, purple or pink when ripe.
 Melinjo season in Indonesia comes three times in March to April, June to July, and September to October, but the fruiting season in northeast of Philippines mainly from June to September.